Roxxxy Andrews: Life and career

 In June 2016, it was announced that Roxxxy would return to Rupaul's Drag Race for the second season of All Stars.
 During the first episode, "All Star Talent Show Extravaganza", Andrews became the first contestant in the show's history to win the first challenge on both seasons they appeared in.
 Andrews also became the first contestant in the show's history to survive being in the bottom five times, making it to the season's finale, and ultimately placing fourth.

 Feliciano started drag at Pulse, the gay nightclub where the Orlando nightclub shooting took place on June 12, 2016.
 Three days later, on June 15, he shared to Instagram a new tattoo that he got in honor of the 49 lives lost and 53 wounded in the shooting.
 The tattoo is of Pulse's logo with a red heartbeat line drawn through the middle.

-In July 2020, he returned to the fifth season of RuPaul's Drag Race All Stars as a Lip-Sync Assassin.
+In July 2020, she returned to the fifth season of RuPaul's Drag Race All Stars as a Lip-Sync Assassin.

+On April 23, 2024, Andrews was announced as one of the eight contestants competing on the ninth season of RuPaul's Drag Race All Stars.
+She placed runner-up to Angeria Paris VanMicheals, along with Vanessa Vanjie.